tlevine/www.thomaslevine.com/content/!/higher-power-error-statistics/index.md

 ## Questions
 It seems odd to me that I haven't heard of a sum of cubes.
 Is there standard a name for the stuff I just explained?
-Does anyone use higher-power distance or centrality metrics for real things?
+Does anyone use higher-power distance or centrality measures for real things?

 I'm really quite curious about all of this.
 Please tweet, email, phone, &c. me if you know anything.